Skip to main content

 The historical baseline for an enterprise datacenter rack was 5 to 10 kW.
 A single DGX with 8 GPUs lands roughly at this number.
 Two such racks fit comfortably in any tier-3 facility built in the last 20 years.

 Direct liquid cooling removes the constraint.
-An HGX H100 DLC rack lands near 60 kW: the same 8-GPU node design as DGX, but with cold plates instead of fans, packed tighter.
-NVL72 is the next jump: 72 GPUs (36 GB200 superchips, 2 GPUs each) in a single rack at roughly 120 kW.
+An HGX H100 DLC rack typically lands at 40 to 60 kW (4 to 5 HGX nodes per rack at roughly 10 to 11 kW each), packed tighter than air-cooled equivalents because cold plates replace the fans.
+NVL72 is the next jump: GB200 NVL72 holds 72 Blackwell GPUs (across 36 superchips, each Grace + 2 GPUs) in a single rack at roughly 120 kW (NVIDIA nominal; OEM spec sheets list ~132 kW total once air-cooled support gear is counted).
 Same floor tile as a single DGX, 9× the GPUs and 24× the watts.

 What 120 kW per rack unlocks